GDPR and the Data Protection Act

 How can I apply to get access to my personal information?

-You can apply for your own personal data by:
+You can apply for your own personal data by using the online application form.

-The council will require you to complete the form and provide relevant information.
+The council will require you to fill in the form and provide relevant information.
 The council is required to respond within one month of receiving your completed application.

 How is my information used?